 The wine is said to be nearly 20 years old and comes from the oldest solera in the bodega, holding 38 butts.
 It is supposed to have originated as a Palo Cortado and then evolved to an Oloroso profile, which could explain its elegance and unique qualities.

 Pata de Gallina means hen’s foot.
-I’m not entirely sure where this came from, but it’s a chalk mark placed on butts that display an above average richness and smoothness, due to high levels of glycerol.
+I suppose the name is given to the wine because chicken’s feet contain a lot of collagen and adding them to a soup adds a gelatinous texture.
+In the sherry region it’s a chalk mark placed on butts that display an above average richness and smoothness, due to high levels of glycerol.
 While these wines are completely dry, the glycerol gives them a full body and makes them seem sweeter and rounder than they actually are.

 Oloroso ‘Pata de Gallina’ – Juan Garcia Jarana (20%, Lustau Almacenista 2003, 1|38, 50 cl)